-On September 5, 2017, the Trump administration rescinded the Deferred Action for Childhood Arrivals (DACA) federal program.
-As of this posting (May 2018), USCIS is not accepting initial applications for DACA.
-Only people who have been granted DACA before can apply to renew their permits.
+As of this posting (December 2020), USCIS is once again accepting initial applications for DACA following federal court orders.
 For more information, please visit their official website: USCIS DACA

 *** ARCHIEVED ***

 On June 15 of 2012, President Obama announced Deferred Action for Childhood Arrivals (DACA).
 As of August 2012, eligible undocumented youth can submit their DACA applications to U.S. Citizenship and Immigration Services (USCIS).
 Those approved, receive temporary relief from deportation and work authorization.
 We have a number of resources to help you learn more about DACA and the application processes related to DACA.